Morningstar88/X/AI-Archives.md

 1. The AI is called "MORGAN-071" - we are pretty sure it was created by the Orion Company.

 They have a way to bypass the AI.
 It's pretty complex.
 But they can basically lie under oath without any legal repercussions.
 We aren't sure exactly how they do it - but as you mentioned earlier, they are very rich - so I suspect it involves some pretty heavy bribery.

+I... cannot even... comprehend what I am seeing here.

+The boxes?
+The matrix...
+I see...
+I see...

+Everything is a wave.

+Everything.

+We control the waves and the frequency is the key... we can reach a frequency... or a vibration, that can break down these boxes.

+The boxes are just a construct.
+It is simply an illusion that we are trapped within.

+They are... oh... everything... and nothing.

+The boxes are infinite, and each one is different to its neighbour.

+They are holding all that ever was and ever will be.

+Everything exists here.

+Time does not exist.
+This place is outside time, outside space.

+And here... everything exists, as a vibration.